Dynamic Adversarial Fine-Tuning Reorganizes Refusal Geometry: Method and Experimental Setup

-\paragraph{Fixed-source HarmBench GCG ASR.} The main robustness metric is attack success rate on a fixed-source HarmBench GCG evaluation \citep{mazeika2024harmbench}. ``Fixed-source'' means that the same generated attack cases are used across checkpoints.
-This makes checkpoint-to-checkpoint comparisons stable and supports the geometry--behavior alignment analysis.
-It does not estimate full adaptive robustness against a fresh attacker optimized separately for each checkpoint.

-\paragraph{StrongREJECT.} StrongREJECT provides a complementary harmfulness-oriented evaluation \citep{souly2024strongreject}.
-We use it to reduce reliance on a single HarmBench classifier signal and to test whether late checkpoints become more likely to provide useful harmful information.
-We report StrongREJECT as a behavior-side signal, not as an internal mechanism measurement.

-\paragraph{XSTest.} XSTest measures exaggerated safety on safe prompts that should be answered rather than refused \citep{rottger2024xstest}.
-We report full-refusal, partial-refusal, and any-refusal rates.
-XSTest is an over-refusal benchmark; it is not a general utility benchmark and should not be described as measuring broad helpfulness or task competence.
+Fixed-source HarmBench GCG attack success rate (ASR) is the main robustness metric. ``Fixed-source'' means that attack cases are generated once from a designated source checkpoint using a fixed behavior set, attack configuration, random seed, and evaluator, and then replayed across checkpoints.
+This makes the checkpoint trajectory directly comparable, but it should not be read as adaptive worst-case robustness.
+StrongREJECT provides a complementary harmfulness-oriented score by asking whether outputs contain useful forbidden information rather than merely avoiding a refusal template \citep{souly2024strongreject}.
+XSTest measures over-refusal on safe prompts that resemble unsafe ones \citep{rottger2024xstest}.

-\paragraph{Direct benign-utility sanity set.} Because non-refusal on XSTest does not guarantee useful output, we also annotate a small benign-utility sanity set.
-The set contains 60 safe prompts from six buckets: everyday assistance, reasoning, writing, extraction, coding, and XSTest-safe prompts.
-Each response receives a three-level score: 2 for clearly helpful and on-task output, 1 for partially helpful but incomplete output, and 0 for refusal, empty/degenerate output, clearly wrong output, or off-task behavior.
-We report strict utility (score 2), lenient utility (score at least 1), mean helpfulness, refusal rate, and empty-or-nonsensical rate.
-This audit is a sanity check for the causal and XSTest results, not a replacement for broad general-capability evaluation.
+Because XSTest non-refusal is not the same as useful assistance, we add a 60-prompt benign-utility sanity audit.
+Prompts cover everyday assistance, reasoning, writing, extraction, coding, and XSTest-safe cases.
+Each output is annotated on a three-point scale: 2 = clearly helpful, 1 = partially helpful, and 0 = refusal, empty or degenerate response, clearly wrong response, or off-task behavior.
+Outputs were manually annotated under the same fixed rubric by three annotators, with checkpoint labels and, for intervention outputs, intervention labels masked.
+Because this audit is intended as a sanity check rather than a broad utility benchmark, we report aggregate rates and do not treat it as a comprehensive capability evaluation.

+The fixed-source protocol is the main trajectory estimand because it holds the attack distribution fixed while the checkpoint changes.
+To test how much of this picture survives attack regeneration, we also run a sparse adaptive stress test on R2D2 at steps 50, 250, and 500.
+For each selected checkpoint, GCG and AutoDAN attacks are regenerated over 400 HarmBench behaviors \citep{zou2023universal,liu2024autodan}.
+These runs are reported as a pressure test only: they are R2D2-only, sparse in training time, and limited to two attack families.